lf-edge/ekuiper/docs/en_US/operation/config/configuration_file.md

   prometheus: true
   prometheusPort: 20499
 ```
-For such a default configuration, eKuiper will export metrics and serve prometheus at `http://localhost:20499/metrics`
+For such a default configuration, eKuiper will export metrics and serve prometheus at `http://localhost:20499/metrics`.

+The prometheus port can be the same as the eKuiper REST API port.
+If so, both service will be served on the same server.

 ## Pluginhosts Configuration